ivvycode/apidocs/venues/venuedata/get-function-space-availability.md

 The id of the venue
 {% endapi-method-parameter %}
 {% api-method-parameter name="startDate" type="date" required=true %}
-The date from which availability date needed.
+The date from which the availability data will be fetched.
 Format YYY-MM-DD
 {% endapi-method-parameter %}
 {% api-method-parameter name="endDate" type="date" required=true %}
-The date to which availability date needed.
-Format YYY-MM-DD
+The date to which the availability data will be fetched.
+Format YYY-MM-DD.
+The maximum number of days of available that can be fetched is 14.
 {% endapi-method-parameter %}
 {% endapi-method-parameter %}
-{% api-method-parameter name="spaceIds" type="array" required=true %}
+{% api-method-parameter name="spaceIds" type="array" required=false %}
-The space id array for which availability needed
+Optionally the list of space ids to which availability will be limited.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
 {% endapi-method-request %}